publiclab/plots2/doc/Omniauth.md

 This is a way of storing the hash returned by the OAuth service.
 Tester can then use these values by ``request.env['omniauth.auth'] =  OmniAuth.config.mock_auth[:google_oauth2_2]``

+## Notifications

+Let us define the password_checker field for authentication system A user creates an account by the legacy authentication system 0 Facebook 1
+Github 2
+Google 3
+Twitter 4

+Password is set up by the client is denoted by zero.
+Password not set up is denoted by non zero field.
+If a user who is not having password field set up tries to log in with password and username then they will be noticed with an error message to reset their password.
+Upon setting up password, password_checker field is set to zero.